Esri/i3s-spec/docs/1.7/IntegratedMesh_ReadMe.md

 - textures (binary)
 - [Shared Resources](sharedResource.cmn.md)*

-*Shared resources and feature data are deprecated as of version 1.7 and are only included for backwards compatibility.*
+**Shared resources are deprecated as of version 1.7 and are only included for backwards compatibility.*

 Integrated mesh scene layer packages can optionally contain a [hash table](slpk_hashtable.cmn.md) for faster indexing.